Relationships & your property: Property (Relationships) Act

 The Property (Relationships) Act 1976 sets out what should happen to a couple’s assets when they separate or one of them passes away.
-It affects how you should make your will.
+It affects how you should make your will, and you should also take it into account before receiving an inheritance.

 About the Act